LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Introduction

 \section{Introduction}

 Synthetic data generation \cite{song2023synthetic} is increasingly adopted to address the limited diversity and coverage of real-world driving logs \cite{ieeeSelfDrivingCars}, especially for training and validating autonomous driving stacks.
-This is because collecting real driving videos, particularly those depicting safety-critical scenarios, is prohibitively expensive and logistically impractical \cite{xu2025wod}.
-Traditional driving simulators such as CARLA \cite{dosovitskiy2017carla} and AirSim \cite{shah2017airsim} can generate diverse scenarios but they rely on manually created 3D assets and require engineers to write scripts for scenario generation.
+Because collecting real driving videos, particularly those depicting safety-critical scenarios, is prohibitively expensive and logistically impractical \cite{xu2025wod}.
+Traditional driving simulators such as CARLA \cite{dosovitskiy2017carla} and AirSim \cite{shah2017airsim} can generate diverse scenarios.
+However, they rely on manually created 3D assets and require engineers to write scripts for scenario generation and human feedback for refinement.